jennguyen1/nhuyhoa/_posts/2016-01-27-One-Two-Sample-Tests.md

 The distribution is available in software and in tables.
 Another option is to look at the exact distribution or the distribution of permutations (for $$>1$$ samples).

 For small sample sizes, the distribution of $$W$$ can be derived from the sample size.
-In large sample sizes, the value
+In large sample sizes,

 $$W' = \frac{\sum^n_{i = 1} Z_iR_i - \frac{n(n + 1)}{4}}{\sqrt{\frac{n(n + 1)(2n + 1)}{24}}} \sim N(0, 1)$$

 where $$W \sim N(0, 1)$$ under the null hypothesis.

-In R, we fit with `wilcox.test()`.
+In R, this test is fit with `wilcox.test()`.

 # Two Sample Tests